jerisalan/SF-Transit/README.md

 ## SF-Transit App
 This is a simple React JS starter application to visualize the transit routes of San Francisco using d3.js by consuming the NextBus API.

+Sample [Demo](https://jerisalan.github.io/transit-app/).
+You will have to enable 'load unsafe scripts' option in your browser.

 ## How to run
 1. Clone the project to local machine using the command `git clone https://github.com/jerisalan/transit-app.git`